sokratgruzit/multichain_community/README.md

     * Unwanted sexual attention
     * Use of sexualized content

-Should any participant take part in any behavior deemed as harassment, they will be asked to stop the behavior.
-Failure to comply with the request to stop the behavior immediately will result in the participant's dismissal from the event.
+:boom: Should any participant take part in any behavior deemed as harassment, they will be asked to stop the behavior.
+Failure to comply with the request to stop the behavior immediately will result in the participant's dismissal from the event. :boom:

-Sponsors, mentors, volunteers, judges, organizers, CORE Multichain staff, and anyone else at the event are also subject to the anti-harassment policy.
-Attendees should not use sexualized content in their projects or during the event.
+:sparkles: Sponsors, mentors, volunteers, judges, organizers, CORE Multichain staff, and anyone else at the event are also subject to the anti-harassment policy.
+Attendees should not use sexualized content in their projects or during the event. :sparkles:

-Should a participant engage in behavior that violates this code of conduct, the hackathon organizers will take any action they deem appropriate and necessary, including warning the offender or expelling them from the event.
+:star: Should a participant engage in behavior that violates this code of conduct, the hackathon organizers will take any action they deem appropriate and necessary, including warning the offender or expelling them from the event. :star:

-If you are in a situation wherein you are uncomfortable or think there may be a potential violation of the code of conduct, please report it immediately to one of the event organizers or email the CORE Multichain team.
-All reports will remain anonymous.
+:sparkles: If you are in a situation wherein you are uncomfortable or think there may be a potential violation of the code of conduct, please report it immediately to one of the event organizers or email the CORE Multichain team.
+All reports will remain anonymous. :sparkles: